surajpulloor/TypedText/README.md

 * The library is self contained, doesn't have any dependencies.

 ## TODO
-* Need to find a math formula to calculate the size of the cursor with respect tot the font size of the typed text
+* Need to find a math formula to calculate the size of the cursor with respect to the font size of the typed text